 - Students who utilize the Center's services are required to follow all posted policies and procedures, including the College's policy on Academic Integrity, Acceptable Use for Computer Facilities, and the Student Code of Conduct.
 Failure to comply may result in a referral to the Dean of Students office.

-- Tutors are not permitted to assist you with any graded material (such as an exam, homework assignment, lab report, or project).
+- Tutors are NOT permitted to assist you with any graded material (such as a take-home exam, assignment, lab report, etc.).
 Please do not ask it of them or expect them to do so.

 - All students must complete and sign one Application for Tutoring per semester.